 4 Tips To Getting Your Message Heard:

 You may find that some of your neighbours and friends lack concern and awareness about pesticides and their alternatives.
-Some may even become angry and defensive at the mere suggestion of changing their routine.
 Many people just don’t know how dangerous and unnecessary pesticide application truly is.
 Try using these motivational tips to avoid any potential conflicts that may arise when discussing pesticide use:

 Common Interests and Concerns Go a Long Way: